realazizk/mytodo/README.md

 ------------------

 ## TODO or brainstorming:
-  - Write a web application.
+  X Write a web application.
   - Write an android application (using kivy maybe I started discovering it)
-  - Improve the networking code
   - Improve the GUI
   - Add the ability to record sounds and videos
   - The ability to draw using the mouse or the touchpad

 (These ideas are worthless if they are not implemented)

+## Contributing to the project:

+If you really like mytodo and want to contribute you can work with the code or write docs or wiki, contact me at  medazizknani[at]gmail.com

+Or you can even help with spreading mytodo on the World Wide Web.